Keynotes and Presentations

 Entertaining stories and real world examples of ethical conflicts

-The true ROI of Cultural Diversity
+The true ROI of Diversity, Equity, & Inclusion:

 Have you ever wondered why opposites attract?
 There’s a reason why we dream of exotic places and find fascination in fantasy.
 But when the unknown gets too close for comfort, enchantment quickly turns into anxiety.